 There are more than fifty of them in Europe …

 In the event of non-compliance, the exporter will have its product declared “non-compliant” and therefore illegal.
 He will then have to withdraw it from the market.
 In the most serious cases, it may have to carry out a recall, with the disastrous economic consequences that this entails, since it can be extremely difficult to find all the products already sold.

 All this not to mention the criminal (up to imprisonment) and administrative sanctions that he risks …

-So do not hesitate to consult us to be “in good standing”!
+So don’t hesitate to consult us to be “in good standing”!